rvaiya/keyd/README.md

 	keyd-application-mapper

-You will probably want to put `keyd-application-mapper -d` in your initialization.
+You will probably want to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc).

 Window class names are discoverable with `keyd-application-mapper -m`.
 See the man page for more details.